-We start by calculating the recentered influence functions of net income for quantiles $Q_t^{\tau}$ , $\tau = \{5, 10, \dots, 95\}$ , as well as for $\tau = 99$ in order to get a complete picture of the upper end of the distribution.
-In addition, we calculate the RIFs for the gini coefficient and variance of net income.
-Next, we estimate (5) replacing the dependent variable $N{it}$ with its RIF for each quantile $\tau$ and for both periods t = 0, 1.
+We start by calculating the recentered influence functions of net income for quantiles Q_t^{τ} , $\tau = \{5, 10, \ldots, 95\}$.8 In addition, we calculate the RIFs for the gini coefficient.
+Next, we estimate (5) replacing the dependent variable N{it} with its RIF for each quantile τ and for both periods t = 0, 1.
 The coefficients from the RIF regressions are shown by quantile in Figure 1.
-The solid lines depict the coefficient during the pre QE period (2010-08), while the dashed lines depict the coefficients during the post QE period (2013-11).
-Intuitively, the RIF regression graphs show the correlation between a given independent variable and net income at each point in the distribution.
-For example, let's consider the employment graph (panel e).
+The pre QE period (2008-10) coefficients are depicted with triangles, while the circles depict the coefficients during the post QE period (2011-13).

+Intuitively, the RIF regression graphs show the unconditional partial effect of a variable of interest on each quantile of the distribution.
+For example, let's consider the employment graph (panel a).
 The level of the curve at the very middle of the distribution (quantile 50) indicates the size of the coefficient on the employment dummy for the median.
 In other words, the graph shows the effect of employment on median income.
-Similarly, going right on the graph - towards, say, quantile 90 - shows the impact of employment on the net income of richer households.
-A smaller coefficient on quantile 90 indicates that employment has a smaller impact on the net income of the wealth relative to the middle class.
-Thus, a downward sloping curve in this context indicates that a given independent variable is equalizing in the sense that it has a greater impact on the income of the bottom relative to the top.
+Similarly, going right on the graph - towards, say, quantile 90 - shows the impact of employment has a smaller impact on the net income of the rich relative to the middle class.
+Thus, a downward sloping curve in this context indicates that a given independent variable is equalizing in the sense that it increases the bottom end of the distribution relative to the top.
 Conversely, an upward slope indicates a disequalizing or regressive impact on the distribution of net income.

-In line with previous studies, employment has a strong equalizing effect on net income, as can be seen from the downward sloping coefficients curve.
-The inverse is that unemployment is strongly disequalizing.
+Employment has a strong equalizing effect on net income, as can be seen from the downward sloping coefficients curve.
+This reflects the fact that wage income makes up a much bigger share of total income for lower income households than for richer ones.
 Since the income of households near the bottom of the distribution consists almost entirely of wage earnings, the coefficient on EMP is close to one for the poorest households.
 In other words, households where the primary income earner is employed have net incomes around 100 percent higher compared to those with an unemployed primary earner.
 The importance of employment status decreases as one moves higher up in the distribution of net income.
 Employment increases real median income by around 40 percent and has an even smaller impact on the 90th quantile - roughly 20 percent.
 The "return" to employment appears to have decreased between the two periods, as indicated by the downward shift in the coefficients curve.
 This can be interpreted as a fall in real wages over the two periods.

-&lt;sup>9For all RIF calculations, we use the default Epanechnikov kernel when obtaining the probability density of net income.
+8For all RIF calculations, we use the default Epanechnikov kernel when obtaining the probability density of net income.